TheJason/atpoc/README.md

 Ultimately providing a single source code for all device apps.

+It's important to not that this JSON file contains content for 388-pages of our MS Book, all stored in LocalStorage, making this available offline.

 This sample works with swipe, either with touch or mouse swiping.
 I am http://thejason.github.io/atpoc/#/page/3 is where the content starts.

-All content is being fed into Angular using a single JSON file which is stored in LocalStorage.